AMANPATEL-1234/Book_Store_Analysis/README.md

-# 📚 Book Data Scraper & Insights Dashboard
+# 📚 Book Data Scraper & Insights Dashboards

 A project where I scraped data from an online book website and analyzed it using **Python**, **SQL**, and **data visualization tools** to uncover key trends and insights.